 Proper food wrapping helps prevent freezer burn.
 This is what happens when exposed food oxidizes and dehydrates, thereby spoiling your food.

 While this doesn’t mean your food will be unsafe to eat, it will lose much of its taste and texture, making it near-inedible.
 Make sure you wrap your scrambled eggs as tightly as possible.

 This might seem like a little bit of a chore, but be sure to label each bag with its freezing date.
 This will help you identify how long each bag has been in your fridge, helping you know which one to consume first.

-Like with a lot of food that has been cooked before freezing, make sure that you thaw your eggs completely before.
-If they still have frozen clumps in them when you go to reheat them then they’re going to be cooked inconsistently.
+Like with a lot of food that has been cooked before freezing, make sure that you thaw the eggs completely before reheating.
+If they still contain frozen clumps, they’ll cook reheat inconsistently and unevenly.

-Frozen scrambled eggs will keep for anywhere up to six months, just as long as they’re wrapped properly throughout the time.
-While they will be safe to have after that period, their flavor will start to deteriorate… Which no one wants.
+Frozen scrambled eggs will keep for up to six months, just as long as they’re wrapped properly throughout the time.
+While they will be safe to have after that period, their flavor will start to deteriorate significantly.

 How to Reheat Eggs